We hope the following information will help you plan your visit.

 Please find information below to help you in planning your tour to Wilcox County.
 If you need any additional information, please just let us know.
 This is not a comprehensive list as Wilcox County is always growing it’s cultural, historic, and natural tourism offerings.

 The Gee's Bend Quilt Collective is located at 14570 Co Rd 29, Boykin, AL 36723.
 Phone: 334.573.2323.
 The Collective has a large collection of quilts and artwork available for purchase, along with photographs, memorabilia, and historic information.
 Please call before you visit, Mary Ann Pettway will gladly help you schedule your visit or event.
-Her home number is 334-573-2585.
+Open by appointment only.

 The Gee's Bend Ferry Terminal is located at 12021 Co Rd 29, Boykin AL 36723.
 Phone: 334.573.0020.
 Doris Mosely is the manager at the Ferry Terminal in Gee’s Bend, and will help you to plan your visit to her side of the river.
 The Visitors Center is available to rent for events.
 Please call to schedule your visit or event.
 In addition, a group of local artists quilt at the Nutrition Center (connected to the Ferry Terminal) during the week, while several additional artists exhibit and work on their artwork at the connected Visitors Center, their number is (334) 573-2606.